nicklockwood/FXPageControl/README.txt

 Purpose
 --------------

-PageControl is a replacement for Apple's UIPageControl that replicated all the functionality of the standard control, but adds the ability to edit the dot colour, size and spacing.
+PageControl is a replacement for Apple's UIPageControl that replicates all the functionality of the standard control, but adds the ability to edit the dot colour, size and spacing.